GI4004 - Introduction to International Development (2021/22)

 |Total study hours||300|

-This module provides a broad introduction to International Development studies in tandem with International Relations and other Politics and IR courses.
-It presents the underlying theories and places these against contemporary globalisation processes and draws on the history of today’s political systems of developing and emerging states in Latin America, Africa, Asia, etc., including the impact of colonisation and the integration of the Third world into the global economy.
-Special consideration is given to the evolution of capitalism and the social transformations and struggles evident in the Global South, and from a comparative perspective.
-Issues include the roles of the international institutions, paths of developmental states, political cultures, religion, gender relations and the environment in today’s interconnected world.
+This module provides a broad introduction to International Development studies.
+It presents the underlying theories and places these against contemporary globalisation processes; it draws on the history of today’s political systems of Latin America, Africa, Asia, etc., including the impact of colonisation and the integration of the Third world into the global economy and focuses on social transformations and struggles evident since independence, to date, from a comparative perspective.
+Issues include the roles of the international institutions, paths of developmental states, political cultures, religion, gender-relations and the environment in today’s interconnected ‘developing’ world.

-- To promote awareness of the diversity of approaches to international development;
+• To promote awareness of the diversity of approaches to international development studies;

-- To provide the skills necessary for comparative analysis;
+• To provide the skills necessary for further comparative analysis;

 - International development: theories and debates